iAntonova/iantonova-cs50-turbo-pfoject.github.io/README.md

 >flask db migrate -m 'added password field

 # (17) - Add A Blog Post Model and Form
-The class Posts(db.Model) was created -> megrate
+The class Posts(db.Model) was created -> migrate
->python3 -m flask db migrate -m 'Add Posts Model'
+> python3 -m flask db migrate -m 'Add Posts Model'
 > python3 -m flask db upgrade

 # (16) - How To Return JSON With Flask For an API